Marais Erasmus: Umpiring career

 In December 2016, Erasmus won the David Shepherd Trophy for the ICC Umpire of the Year.
 He was the fifth umpire overall and the first South African to win the award in its history.
 During the 2017 ICC Champions Trophy held in England and Wales, he stood in the semi-final between the hosts, England, and Pakistan, at Sophia Gardens in Cardiff on 14 June 2017.
 Erasmus went on to stand in the 2017 ICC Champions Trophy Final between arch-rivals India and Pakistan at The Oval in London on 18 June 2017.

 Erasmus stood in his 100th first-class match when he umpired the Test between England and the West Indies at Lord's in London from 7–11 September 2017.
 He was named ICC Umpire of the Year for 2017, and was awarded the David Shepherd Trophy for the second consecutive year.
 Erasmus stood in the 50th Test of his career when he took the field for the match between England and India at Lord's in London from 9–13 August 2018.

 In April 2019, he was named as one of the sixteen umpires to stand in matches during the 2019 Cricket World Cup.
 In July 2019, he was named as one of the two on-field umpires for the second semi-final match, between Australia and England.
 Later the same month, he was also named as one of the two on-field umpires for the Cricket World Cup Final.

 In January 2022, in the opening fixture between South Africa and India, Erasmus officiated in his 100th ODI as an on-field umpire.
 Later the same month, Erasmus was named the ICC Umpire of the Year for 2021.

+In September 2023, Erasmus was named as one of sixteen umpires to officiate in the 2023 Cricket World Cup.
+In the match between Sri Lanka and Bangladesh, he gave Sri Lankan batter Angelo Mathews out timed out after an appeal from Bangladesh, the first such dismissal in the history of international cricket.
+Mathews had already been warned about being at risk of being timed out prior to the dismissal.

+In February 2024, Erasmus expressed to quit umpiring matches in international cricket after the first Test between New Zealand and Australia, though wished to continue umpiring matches in domestic cricket of South Africa.

+In March 2024, he retired from the Elite Panel of ICC Umpires after the second and final Test between New Zealand and Australia.